PritK99/MNIST-Digit-Recognition/README.md

 ##### Description

 Implementing <b>stochastic gradient descent</b> learning algorithm for a vanilla neural network.
 Here, the gradients are calculated using backpropagation algorithm.
-The model uses the quadratic cost function(MSE) and the sigmoid activation function for all the layers except the input layer.
+The model uses the <b>quadratic cost function (Mean Squared Error)</b> and the sigmoid activation function for all the layers except the input layer.

 ##### Usage